movephutthaphaiboon/movephutthaphaiboon.github.io/_pages/about.md

 Another thing I'm particularly fond of is education.
 I love helping people develop their skills and knowledge through workshops and training sessions.
 I believe that with the right technical skills, we can strengthen our local communities in Thailand, helping them stand against injustice.

-I'm looking forward to exploring how technology and sustainability can work together, and how they can create meaningful change.

 Thanks for dropping by my site.
 I hope you enjoy exploring my work, my passions, and my journey [here](https://movephutthaphaiboon.github.io/year-archive/)!

 <!---